aws/aws-cdk/packages/@aws-cdk/aws-redshift/README.md

 },
 );

-const redshiftCluster = new Cluster(stack, 'Redshift', {
+const redshiftCluster = new Cluster(this, 'Redshift', {
     masterUser: {
       masterUsername: 'admin',
     },